 1921 Census of Canada

-83.12% of names have been cross referenced to family trees included on the website, and are marked thus
+Names marked thus have been cross referenced to a family tree included on the website.

 The 1921 Census of Canada was the sixth census of Canada since confederation in 1867.